What are the different types of spine specialists and when is it right to visit one?

 When to seek spine surgery for a pinched nerve

 Many spine specialists will recommend conservative treatment for your pinched nerve.
 Conservative treatment is any nonsurgical treatment that aims to relieve your symptoms by blocking the pain transmitters in the nerve and by relieving pressure on the pinched nerve.
 These methods can include physical therapy, pain medication, yoga and lifestyle changes.

 In some cases, conservative treatment does not offer lasting pain relief.
 If you are still suffering after several months of treatment, you should contact the spine care experts at Laser Spine Institute to find out about our minimally invasive spine surgery.

 We offer several types of minimally invasive spine surgery to treat the most common causes of a pinched nerve in the spine.
 Our minimally invasive decompression and stabilization procedures relieve nerve pain by removing the damaged part of the spine that is pressing against the nerve.
-If a large portion of the damaged disc or vertebra is removed, our surgeons may insert an artificial disc and bone grafts into the spine to offer support and stability.
+If a large portion of the damaged disc or vertebra is removed, our surgeons may insert bone grafts into the spine to offer support and stability.

 We use muscle-sparing techniques, which helps to make our minimally invasive spine surgery a safer and effective alternative to traditional open back surgery.
 Plus, our patients can experience a shorter recovery time.^